giblfiz/atlas/client_public/pages/transfer/index.md

 ---
-title: Property Transfer by Owner
+title: Ethereum Atlas – Transfer a Parcel
 ---

 ## Transfer a Parcel

-This is a site for owners to transfer property on the Ethereum blockchain.
+Select your address and fill in the form below to transfer a parcel.